suicaed/RR_RegionCost/README.md

 ## Updates

 ### 15.08.2021
+**Version 1.0.2** released
+- more stable work for different types of regions;
+- now script is able to see real buildings of regions with low electro level.

+### 15.08.2021
 **Version 1.0.1** released
 - now script works on page load;
 - price is outputted in browser's dialog window instead of console;